What are After Hours Trading?

 After-hours trading refers to the trading done on the stock markets after the market closes at 4 pm in the US thereby giving people an option to trade in the securities once the market closes and there is no further price movement.

 People are allowed to trade in shares even if the market has closed in the after-hours session, thus reacting to the latest news and events with respect to the stock and take the advantage before the market reopens on the next day.

 How does it Work?

-- The US stock markets start at 9.00 am in the morning and closes at 4 pm in the evening.
-This session starts from 4 pm till 8 pm during which the investors can trade in securities without any impact on the prices.
+- The US stock markets start at 9.00 am and closes at 4 pm.
+This session starts from 4 pm till 8 pm, during which the investors can trade in securities without any impact on prices.

-- This is more popular among the high net worth individuals and institutions like the mutual funds who have the risk-taking ability.
+- It is more popular among the high net worth individuals and institutions like the mutual funds who have the risk-taking ability.

-- More common among the risk investors who want to take a high risk on their investments in order to have higher returns
+- More common among the risk investors who want to take a high risk on their investments to have higher returns

 - There are certain rules and regulations that apply to the after-hours trading as compared to the normal trading hours with regards to the type of the orders accepted, the presence or the absence of the market makers.